 Caroline Miller, The Plaintiff - Trial By Jury

-Caroline Miller is an innovative and theatrical singer with a particular interest in contemporary opera, operetta, and film.
+Caroline Miller is here in Toledo as the 2019/20 Soprano Resident Artist, and is thrilled to be playing Gretel in the Opera on Wheels Program, Hansel and Gretel vs the Witch.
+She is making the most of her time this season in Toledo by programming a centennial suffrage celebration concert, Nevertheless We Persist, with the other resident artists to take place at St Michael’s church in May, as well as creating a short film of an opera-aerial collaboration to be released this year.
+Next year she will be returning to Toledo opera to play the role of Valencienne in The Merry Widow.
 She appeared with Ohio Light Opera as Phyllis (Iolanthe), Mascha (The Chocolate Soldier), and the dramatic diva Bellabruna (Blossom Time).
 Ms. Miller appears on the only contemporary professional recording of Blossom Time, produced by Albany Records.
 Opera News lauded her portrayal of Bellabruna, writing “Miller projects all the confident insouciance of a pampered prima donna.”
 She is a co-founder of The Pleiades Project, which tells women’s stories and brings opera to new audiences through film.
 Ms. Miller starred in the short-film Così, which was named an official selection in the NY Indie Theatre Film Festival.
 She holds a Masters of Music in Vocal Performance from the Eastman School of Music and a Bachelor of Arts from Washington University in St. Louis.

 Brian Skoog, The Defendant - Trial By Jury

 American tenor Brian Skoog is known for his “strong voice” and “fine lyric tenor.”
 He was most recently seen with Toledo Opera as Chester A. Arthur (The Ballad of Baby Doe).
+His 2019-2020 season includes operatic performances as Ferrando (Così fan tutte), Edmondo (Manon Lescaut), and Mozart (Mozart and Salieri), as well as concert appearances singing Britten’s Serenade for Tenor, Horn, and Strings and Mozart’s Mass in C minor.
 In 2018, Mr. Skoog appeared as Tamino (Die Zauberflöte) for the Nina Odescalchi Kelly Family Matinee at Central City Opera, where he also sang the dual role of Larry/Matt (The Face on the Barroom Floor).
 Last season, Mr. Skoog performed the role of Tebaldo in Bellini’s I Capuleti e i Montecchi with The Cleveland Opera; previous Cleveland highlights include Tamino (Die Zauberflöte), Tito (La clemenza di Tito), Jenik (The Bartered Bride), and the Witch (Hänsel und Gretel).
-Recent seasons include: Mark (The Divorce Box) and Gastone (La traviata) with Cleveland Opera Theater, Le Remendado (Carmen) with Dayton Opera, Theseus (Hercules vs. Vampires) and Elder Hayes (Susannah) with Nashville Opera, and Mark Smeaton (Rex) and, Jacey Squires (The Music Man) with Utah Festival Opera.
+Recent seasons include: Gastone (La traviata) with Cleveland Opera Theater, Le Remendado (Carmen) with Dayton Opera, Theseus (Hercules vs. Vampires) and Elder Hayes (Susannah) with Nashville Opera, and Mark Smeaton (Rex) with Utah Festival Opera.
 An active concert performer, Mr. Skoog appeared with the Toledo Symphony Orchestra last season as the tenor soloist for Handel’s Messiah.
-He was the tenor soloist for the world premiere of Margaret Brouwer’s environmental oratorio Voice of the Lake, which was released on DVD in 2019.
-Other recent concert highlights include Bach’s Cantata No. 80, Beethoven’s Choral Fantasy, Britten’s Serenade for Tenor, Horn and Strings, Haydn’s Lord Nelson Mass, and Schumann’s Dichterliebe.
+Other recent concert highlights include Bach’s Cantata No. 80, Beethoven’s Choral Fantasy, Brouwer’s Voice of the Lake (World Premiere), Haydn’s Lord Nelson Mass, and Schumann’s Dichterliebe.
 Mr. Skoog is a previous Toledo Opera Resident Artist.
 Learn more at www.brianskoog.com.